Landiie/landie.github.io/src/sammi-extensions/landitube.md

 			"https://landie.land/shop/sammi-extensions/sando"
 		]
 	},
-	"motd": "hope 0.20.0 treats everyone well! don't fret to reach out if you encounter issues!"
+	"motd": "0.21.0 hooray"
 }
 ---

 <!--overview start!!-->

 **Please keep in mind this is a beta release, and is not expected to work correctly under certain circumstances.
-You can really help out by reporting these bugs via <br>[Discord Server](https://discord.gg/ZTbMw7TVKa)<br>Direct Discord DM: Landie#0038<br>Email at landieinquiries@gmail.com**
+You can really help out by reporting these bugs via <br>[Discord Server](https://discord.gg/ZTbMw7TVKa)<br>Direct Discord DM: landie_<br>Email at landieinquiries@gmail.com**

 # Help!
 I'm new to SAMMI, and I want to use this!
 What do I do?

-Please check out this [quick video](https://www.youtube.com/watch?v=Jkz264Ax6qc) I made to help newcomers get SAMMI set up with the bare minimum they need to use this extension!
+No worries! the [setup video in the tutorials section](#tutorials) shows you how to set up SAMMI to the bare-minimum to use this extension!
+You need NO PRIOR SAMMI knowledge!

 # What is this?

+<h3 style="color: red">Scroll down to the examples if you want to see it in action right away!</h3>

 ![introducing landitube](https://i.imgur.com/IsovjaP.gif)

-"LandiTube" Is an advanced, easy to use PNGTuber engine built from the ground up using SAMMI over the course of a half year of constant development.
+"LandiTube" Is an advanced, easy to use and install but hard to master PNGTuber engine built from the ground up using SAMMI over the course of a half year of constant development.
 PNGTuber software seems sparse, while other Vtubing related softwares seem to be targetting the 3D audience.
 <br>
 <br>
 I'm here to change that.